Analysis of non-diffusive avalanche transport of energetic particles: Phase-space transport

 \section{Phase-space transport}

-Due to the predominantly resonant nature of transport, the structures characterizing particle dynamics in phase space, such as invariant manifolds, play a crucial role and several techniques can be used for their description.
+When the transport is primary driven by resonance effects between particles and modes, the resulting structures characterizing particle dynamics in phase space due to the potential resonant trapping (such as invariant manifolds) play a crucial role and several techniques can be used for their description.
 However, this task is inherently complex, as the fluctuation amplitudes have a non-trivial time dependence that must be calculated self-consistently with the evolution of the distribution function.
 Therefore, great care must be used when applying standard techniques typically used for analyzing periodic dynamical systems, such as surface of section analysis, that require a generalization.
 The concept of LCS \citep{Haller_2015} has been introduced to characterize transport processes in complex fluid flows with similar features.
 LCS generalize structures observed in autonomous and periodic systems, e.g. stable and unstable manifolds, to temporally non-periodic flows.
 Analogously to these structures, LCS divide the phase space into macro-regions inside where fast mixing phenomena take place.
-These regions act as barriers to transport over the finite time period that defines the LCS.

-Following \cite{jpp_cmf,CFMZJPP}, we will use the LCS technique to characterize the dynamics in the phase space illuminating the relaxation process described in the previous section.
+As described in the introductory section, following \cite{jpp_cmf,CFMZJPP}, we will use the LCS technique to characterize the dynamics in the phase space illuminating the relaxation process described in the previous section.
 Specifically, we will focus on hyperbolic LCS that organize the flow by either attracting or repelling volume elements over a finite time span, generalizing the concept of stable and unstable manifolds.
 Various methodologies have been proposed to compute hyperbolic LCS, see e.g. \cite{H11} or \cite{SLM05}.
-Since the largest Finite-Time Lyapunov Exponent (FTLE) at a specific phase space location quantifies the exponential separation between two neighboring initial conditions after a certain time interval $\Delta \tau$, hyperbolic LCS can be determined from the FTLE contour plots, see e.g. \cite{MPJPP}.
+Since the largest Finite-Time Lyapunov Exponent (FTLE) at a specific phase space location quantifies the exponential separation between two neighboring initial conditions after a certain time interval $\Delta \tau$, hyperbolic LCS can be qualitatively described extracting 1D structures with peaked FTLE profile, see e.g. \cite{MPJPP}.
+However, how Haller has shown in \cite{H11,H12}, looking at these ``ridges'' of the FTLE profile may sometimes fail in finding the exact shape of the LCS thus requiring a more robust definition, see e.g. \cite{Pegoraro_2019} for a detailed discussion.
+Nonetheless, in this work, we plot the contours of the FTLE field to extract an immediate information about the dynamical feature of our system and, in particular, distinguish between convective/ballistic and diffusive dynamics.
+We then evaluate their robustness by over-plotting the tracers evolution alongside the barriers.